import yfinance as yf

 sprices=sprices['Close']

-The sprices data frame has 2 columns: close price for AMD and close price for INTC:
+The sprices data frame has two columns: the adjusted close price for AMD and for ORCL:

 Now we calculate monthly continuously compounded returns for both stocks: